phundament/docs/6-tutorials/troubleshooting.md

     ERROR: Service 'php' failed to build: Network timed out while trying to connect to https://index.docker.io/v1/repositories/phundament/php-one/images.
 You may want to check your internet connection or if you are behind a proxy.
     make: *** [build] Error 1

+#### MySQL connection takes more than 5 seconds

+Check your DNS settings, restart VM with `docker-machine`.

 ## Vagrant